Higher-order Fermi-liquid corrections for an Anderson impurity away from half-filling III: non-equilibrium transport: Introduction

 In the present paper, we continue the precise discussion started in {\it paper II}.
 We microscopically derive the low-energy asymptotic form of the Keldysh Green's function, extending the non-equilibrium Ward identities for finite magnetic fields.\cite{ao2001PRB} We also calculate the Fermi-liquid corrections to transport through a quantum dot \cite{GlazmanRaikh,NgLee,Hershfield1,WingreenMeir,MeirWingreen} and also thermoelectric transport\cite{CostiThermo,ao1990PRB} in dilute magnetic alloys away from half-filling.
 In addition, we apply the microscopic description to the multi-orbital case with $N$ impurity components, and present the precise form of the expansion coefficients for the self-energy.
-The result of the order $\omega^2$ real part of the self-energy, which has been deduced from the Ward identity, completely agrees with the FMvDM's formula.\cite{FilipponeMocaVonDelftMora} There is, however, a discrepancy in the coefficient of the order $T^2$ and $(eV)^2$ real part for finite magnetic fields.
-As it affects calculations for the magneto-transport coefficients, we also provide a detailed comparison between our results and those of FMvDM.
+The result of the order $\omega^2$ real part of the self-energy, which has been deduced from the Ward identity, completely agrees with the FMvDM's formula.\cite{FilipponeMocaVonDelftMora}

 In order to see how the higher-order Fermi-liquid parameters evolve as the system deviates from the particle-hole symmetric point, we also explore some typical cases using the NRG.
 The corrections away from the symmetric case are determined not only by the two-body fluctuations which enter through the linear susceptibilities $\chi_{\sigma\sigma'}$ but the three-body fluctuations described by the static nonlinear susceptibilities $\chi_{\sigma_1\sigma_2\sigma_3}^{[3]}$.
 Specifically, we see that each of these two types of the fluctuations contributes to the $T^2$ and $(eV)^2$ Fermi-liquid corrections for the conductance through a quantum dot away from half-filling, and also at finite magnetic fields.
 The result shows that at zero field the contributions of the two-body fluctuations dominate in the Kondo regime, whereas the three-body fluctuations are significant in valence fluctuation and empty-orbital regimes.
 In contrast, in the case where a magnetic field is applied to the Kondo regime, both the two-body and three-body fluctuations give comparable contributions to the $T^2$ and $(eV)^2$ corrections.
 We also discuss how these two types of fluctuations contribute to the $T^2$ corrections of the electric resistance and thermal conductivity of the dilute magnetic alloys.